Vanilla-OS/website/index.md

             <h2>Work.</h2>
             <p>Your faithful colleague by day.</p>
             <p>Vanilla OS is designed to be a reliable and productive operating system for your daily work.
 The GNOME Desktop is the perfect environment for your daily tasks, with a clean and intuitive interface.
 Everything is at your fingertips.</p>
-            <p>Thanks to a wide range of applications, Vanilla OS is ready to meet your needs whether you are a developer, designer, student or simple user.</p>
+            <p>Vanilla OS is ready to meet your needs whether you are a developer, designer, student or simple user, thanks to a wide range of applications. </p>
         </div>
         <div class="hero-image" data-scroll>
             <img class="animate-on-scroll" data-animation="fadeInRight" src="/assets/images/home-rnote.png" alt="" />